 Technical SEO – Optimizing Website Performance

-This refers to all the activities you do in order to make it easier for search engine spiders to crawl and index your website.
-Here are some of the key technical SEO factors you need to keep in mind.
+It refers to all the activities you do to make it easier for search engine spiders to crawl and index your website.
+Here are some of the critical technical SEO factors you need to keep in mind.

 1) Reliable and Whitelisted Website Hosting Service